MKTG 4362 · Market Strategy Capstone · MarkStrat Simulation · Industry Albatross

 Final share-price index: 5,755.

 Three times Turtle, four times Scorpion, six times Rumble.
-On the metric the course was graded on — the metric that was zero-sum by construction — Team M didn't just earn the A. We set the curve.
+On the one metric the whole course was graded on — a metric that's zero-sum by design — we didn't just clear the bar for an A. We set the curve everyone else was measured against.

 Retrospective

-Looking back across the eight periods, our playbook separates cleanly into rules we never broke and reflexes we retuned every period.
+Looking back across the eight periods, the playbook splits pretty cleanly into two halves: a handful of rules we never broke, and a set of habits we re-tuned every single period.

 Held Constant, All 8 Periods

-Pay for information first.Every report, every period, from the first turn — especially when the budget hurt.
-Information compounds like capital.
+Pay for information first.Every report, every period, starting from turn one — especially when the budget hurt.
+Information compounds the same way capital does.

-Position to numbers, not vibes.Product and messaging set to the segment's published ideal values — then offset slightly to undercut rivals sitting on the same data.
+Position to the numbers, not a hunch.We set every product and message to the segment's published ideal values, then nudged just past them to undercut anyone sitting on the same data.

-Overproduce deliberately.8% holding cost against 40%+ margins makes inventory the cheapest insurance in the game.
+Overproduce on purpose.At 8% holding cost against 40%+ margins, extra inventory is the cheapest insurance in the game.

-Never shrink the sales force.We never downsized the commercial team; expansions were sized by experiment, not instinct.
+Never cut the sales force.We never downsized the commercial team, and every expansion was sized by an experiment instead of a gut call.

 Adapted Every Period

-Leave crowded corners.When the premium tier filled up, we repositioned rather than paid the toll of a share war.
+Get out of crowded corners.When a tier filled up with competitors, we moved rather than pay to fight a share war.

-Follow the forecast, not the present.Shoppers growing → advertise there now.
-Followers growing → R&D toward their ideal before they arrive.
+Follow the forecast, not the present.Shoppers growing meant advertising there early; Followers growing meant R&D toward their ideal before they showed up.

-Enter new markets second, informed.Let pioneers pay to reveal the demand surface; strike once with a product that needs no correction.
+Enter new markets second, and informed.Let the pioneers spend to reveal where the demand actually is, then enter once with a product that needs no fixing.